ygjd/base-image/derivatives/pytorch/derivatives/a1111/README.md

 Configure startup of Tensorboard through the `PORTAL_CONFIG` environment variable.

+Tensorboard is disabled by default in this template

 ### Cron

 The reliable Linux task scheduler, perfect for automating routine tasks in your instance: